boot-clj/boot/README.md

 * Boot removes directories that are stale or contain garbage, ensuring that the build environment is maintained in a sanitary state for each run.

+* Boot removes intermediate source files from the task staging directories as required at the end of each build cycle.
+(See the next section.)
+That is to say, boot removes files that were emitted into staging directories by tasks that were then used as source files for subsequent tasks and are not intended to be included among the final artifacts in the project output directory.

-* Boot manages the collection of artifacts that are present in the project output directory, copying artifacts from all task staging directories and removing stale artifacts as necessary.
+* Boot manages the collection of artifacts that are presented in the project output directory, copying artifacts from all task staging directories and removing stale artifacts as necessary.